DRC Frequently Asked Questions

 Who sponsors the DRC? [return to top]

-Starting in 2016, the U.S. Census Bureau collects the data for the NSCH on behalf of HRSA MCHB.
+Starting in 2016, the United States (U.S.) Census Bureau collects the data for the NSCH on behalf of HRSA MCHB.
 Measures derived from this survey are developed collaboratively through a partnership between HRSA’s MCHB, a Technical Expert Panel on which the DRC is a member, the Census Bureau, and other federal partners who provide sponsorship for the NSCH.
 Several measures still included in the NSCH were created previously through the collaborative efforts of MCHB, CAHMI and the National Center for Health Statistics.

 The DRC has longstanding collaborative relationships with Family Voices and many other organizations that work to transform healthcare and improve health for children and their families nationwide.
-Through this collaboration, CAHMI and the DRC work to promote data partnerships with family advocates, topic experts, and community leaders.
+Through this collaboration, CAHMI and the DRC work to promote data partnerships with family advocates, topical experts, and community leaders.
 The data collected through the NSCH are collected from families, and through these partnerships, we work to ensure that the data can be used by families in order to promote quality care and positive health outcomes for children.

 Using the DRC website